rolfoberholzer/ch-epr-adr-ppq/docs/Policies.md

 - Allowed purpose(s) of use: `NORM`, `EMER`
 - Allowed user role(s): `HCP`
 - Time restriction: required
+- Attributes to fill in:
+  - Policy set ID
+  - Group OID in `SubjectMatch`
+  - EPR-SPID in `ResourceMatch`
+  - Start date of the validity in `EnvironmentMatch` (optional)
+  - End date of the validity in `EnvironmentMatch`
+  - ID of the referenced policy set

+The element `EnvironmentMatch` for the start date shall be created only if this date is provided.

 **Policy set template ID 303:**